ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Other methods are private and should only be overridden to make deep changes to the decision tree to enhance the capabilities of Catalogs.
 Additionally, :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_tokenizer_config` is a method that can be used when tokenization is required.
 Tokenization means single-step-embedding.
 Encoding also means embedding but can span multiple timesteps.
-In fact, RLlib's tokenizers used in it's recurrent Encoders (e.g. :py:class:`~ray.rllib.core.models.torch.encoder.TorchLSTMEncoder`), are instances of non-recurrent Encoder classes.
+In fact, RLlib's tokenizers used in its recurrent Encoders (e.g. :py:class:`~ray.rllib.core.models.torch.encoder.TorchLSTMEncoder`), are instances of non-recurrent Encoder classes.

 Catalog and AlgorithmConfig